evildmp/Arkestra/docs/installation.rst

 Most of these items are available via PIP:

 `pip install django-cms django-polymorphic BeautifulSoup django-typogrify pyquery easy-thumbnails django-appmedia PIL`

+Note that on some systems at least PIL does not install adequately via pip (it will not handle any image format other than PNG).

 From source
 ===========